 The Mackenzie District Council’s “Plan Change 13” (PC13) significantly strengthens the planning rules in terms of development/built development in the Council’s territory in the Mackenzie Basin (which includes Simons Pass).
 The Council notified the Plan Change more than ten years ago to address concerns about the introduction of irrigation in the Basin.
 Lengthy court processes mean the rules took until 2015 to come into force.
 Resource consent is now required under PC13 for most buildings, fencing, pastoral intensification and agricultural conversion.
 As such, resource consent for large-scale irrigated developments such as those proposed at Simons Pass are now difficult to obtain under PC13.

-Environment Canterbury’s “Plan Change 5” (PC5) to the Canterbury Land & Water Regional Plan will soon become operative.
+Environment Canterbury’s “Plan Change 5” (PC5) to the Canterbury Land & Water Regional Plan is now fully operative.
 Some of the provisions relating to the Upper Waitaki are operative already.
 PC5 sets clear limits on the amount of nitrogen that may be lost to groundwater and surface water from farming activities.
 It also requires farmers who need a consent to farm to have auditable farm environment plans.

 The Waitaki Catchment Water Allocation Regional Plan manages water allocation throughout the catchment including efficiency of water use.
 It does not have provisions relating to water quality.